benchristel/sindarin/sindarin/pronunciation-complete.md

 * [.s UI]: as in "ruin", but ending in a tense "ee" sound rather than the "ih" sound.
 Tolkien noted that this was a "long diphthong" and scanned as two syllables in poetry: hence [.s Fanuilos, le linnathon] in the Hymn to Elbereth, where the meter requires eight syllables per line.

 ## Consonants

-Consonants are the sounds of a language that impede airflow through the mouth, creating a popping, hissing, or humming sound.
-We tend to think of consonants as letters of the alphabet (i.e. all except A, E, I, O, and U).
-But the correspondence between sound and letter is not always straightforward.
-Two consonant letters can represent a single, indivisible sound, like TH.
-On the other hand, a single letter can represent a sequence of sounds: X is pronounced K+S.

-The distinction between sound and letter is important to keep in mind because I'm going to be focusing on consonant *sounds*.
-So when I say something like &ldquo;the consonant [.s TH]&rdquo;, I'm talking about the Sindarin sound that is spelled TH.

 ### Voiced and Voiceless Sounds